gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Onboarding works.
+Time to fix search now.
+- Indexing metadata takes UNDER FIVE SECONDS because I removed my dumbass mistake from the for-loop.
+- Figure out how to send files added incremental updates to front-end.
+SOLVED: just pass the Window variable from the command to the function.
 - Indexing metadata takes about 90 seconds for all file types (~ 40,000 files).
 - Added logging using the `log` and `simple_log` crates.
 - Adding document metadata to the document table works.
 Metadata and metadata_fts tables get automatically updated using triggers.